top of page

 While tankless water heaters do not run out of hot water, if not sized correctly, the flow rate of that water can be adversely impacted.
 The shower's temperature will remain the same, but flow could slow down.
 So, the first step in sizing tankless water heaters is to add up all the flow rates of shower heads, faucets, and appliances that are likely to be used simultaneously.

 Step two is to consider the incoming water temperature.
-More significant BTU inputs will be needed when inlet water temperatures dip down into the 30s and 40s.
+More significant BTU inputs will be needed when inlet water temperatures dip into the 30s and 40s.
 In specific high-volume applications, you may want to specify more than one tankless water heater unit installed separately or connected to operate as a single tankless unit.
 Water Heater Pros can help you choose the correct size water heater needed for your home, family, and budget in the Sacramento, CA, Area.

 Hot Water Usage Audit Questionnaire